polatengin/madrid/README.md

 The reason I made this project;

-* To inject _javascript_ and _css_ into an _html_ page by configuring [Webpack](https://github.com/webpack/webpack) and [PostCSS](https://github.com/postcss/postcss)
+* To learn how to inject _javascript_ and _css_ into an _html_ page by configuring [Webpack](https://github.com/webpack/webpack) and [PostCSS](https://github.com/postcss/postcss)

-* Experience and understand how browsers are process keyboard events
+* Experience and understand how browsers are processing keyboard events

 * Create and run a pipeline with [GitHub Actions](https://github.com/features/actions)

-* Gain the habit of project development within [VS Code DevContainer](https://code.visualstudio.com/docs/remote/containers)
+* Gain the habit of project development within [Visual Studio Code DevContainer](https://code.visualstudio.com/docs/remote/containers)

 Technologies I used in this project are;